 Recent media stories have led to much confusion, especially between ecological water quality measures and bathing water quality.
 Exaggerated headlines have suggested that no river is fit to swim in, based on the fact that no rivers are designated as bathing waters.
 This OSS post Bathing water designation for local swim spots? suggests considering pros and cons and practicalities before setting up campaigns for designated bathing waters at swim spots.
 I’ve gone into more detail on this page, Key questions for seeking bathing water designation.
 Interesting discussions in the Cam River Valley Forum about swimming and bathing places in Cambridge, which have wider relevance (link downloads Word.doc 1 page).

 In practice, most swimmers can look at the water and can assess instinctively if it is clean enough to swim or dip in.
 The Outdoor Swimming Society’s Is It Clean? , along with 10 Ways to Stay Well Swimming, give some tips: avoid inner city water, places with litter or debris, murky water or scum, or that smell bad.
-And it’s usually best to avoid swimming after heavy rain, particularly downstream of grazing cattle and of water treatment works – which are mapped by the Rivers Trust (opens large interactive map), as part of their campaign for Rivers Fit To Swim In.
+And it’s usually best to avoid swimming after heavy rain, particularly downstream of grazing cattle and of water treatment works, which are mapped by the Rivers Trust for England (link opens large interactive map) as part of their campaign for Rivers Fit To Swim In.